 Does everyone need to calibrate their monitor?

 Probably not.
 If you're just a hobbyist photographer who is learning the ropes, this probably isn't the biggest fish you have to fry.
-There are many more important things to learn in photography than color calibration; however, if you're more serious of a photographer and want to know that your photos look their best… then it's time to calibrate!
+There are many more important things to learn in photography than color calibration; however, if you're more serious of a photographer and want to know that your photos look their best… then it's definitely time to calibrate!